syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/how-to/customize-context-menu.md

 # Context menu customization

-## How to customize context menu in document editor
+## How to customize context menu in Document Editor

 Document Editor allows you to add custom option in context menu.
 It can be achieved by using the [`addCustomMenu()`](../../api/document-editor/contextMenu/#addcustommenu) method and custom action is defined using the [`customContextMenuSelect`](../../api/document-editor/customContentMenuEventArgs/)